- About us

 Australians living, or staying for an extended period, in Hong Kong and Macau are encouraged to register their contact details at www.orao.dfat.gov.au

-Hong Kong’s Chief Secretary for Administration, Mrs Carrie Lam GBS, JP, has praised Australia’s large expatriate community for their contribution to the city’s vibrancy, cultural diversity and prosperity.
-The Chief Secretary made her comments last night during an official reception in Hong Kong to honour Australia’s national day.
+Hong Kong’s Financial Secretary, Mr John Tsang GBS, JP, has acknowledged the many contributions that Australians here have made to the city’s social, economic and cultural development over the years.
+The Financial Secretary made his comments last night during an official reception in Hong Kong to honour Australia’s national day. [ More ]